aelkouhen/aelkouhen.github.io/_posts/cockroachdb-ai/2026-04-20-cockroachdb-ai-rag.md

 ### Naive RAG

 Naive RAG is the foundational retrieve-then-generate paradigm.
-It implements a straightforward three-step pipeline:
+It runs in two distinct phases — an offline ingestion pipeline and an online retrieval-and-generation pipeline — connected through a shared vector store.

+**Ingestion (offline)**

+1. **Chunk** — raw documents (PDFs, CSVs, HTML) are split into fixed-size overlapping text segments by a chunker.
-1. **Embed the query** — the user's question is converted into a vector using an embedding model.
+2. **Encode** — each chunk is converted into a high-dimensional vector by an embedding model that captures its semantic meaning.
-2. **Retrieve** — cosine similarity search against a vector store returns the top-k most semantically similar document chunks.
+3. **Index** — the resulting vectors are stored and indexed in the CockroachDB Vector Store, ready for similarity search.

+**Retrieval & Generation (online — per query)**

+4. **Encode query** — the user's question is passed through the same embedding model to produce a query vector.
+5. **Similarity search** — CockroachDB compares the query vector against all indexed chunk vectors using cosine distance and returns the top-k closest matches.
+6. **Assemble context** — the retrieved chunks are combined with the original query into a single context block.
-3. **Generate** — retrieved chunks are concatenated into the prompt and the LLM produces an answer.
+7. **Generate** — the LLM receives context + query as a prompt and produces a grounded answer.

 <img src="/assets/img/ai-rag-naive.png" alt="Naive RAG pipeline — Ingestion (documents, chunker, embedding model, CockroachDB vector store) and Retrieval & Generation (user query, embedding, similarity search, context + LLM)" style="width:100%">